Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 What is CT Lung Screening?

 CT lung screening is a noninvasive, painless procedure that uses low-dose x-rays to screen the lungs for cancer in just 30 seconds.
 A CT lung screening allows the radiologist to look at different levels, or slices, of the lungs using a rotating X-ray beam.
 It is performed on a multi-slice spiral computed tomography (CT) scanner and can detect smaller nodules or cancer than standard chest x-rays.
-A tumor or nodule is a mass of extra cells that grows on the lungs.
+A tumor or nodule is a mass of cells that grows on the lungs.
 It can be benign (noncancerous) or malignant (cancerous).
-By detecting malignant tumors in an early stage with CT lung screening, intervention can occur at a time when the cancer still has promising survival rates and is localized to the lungs.
+By detecting malignant tumors in an early stage with CT lung screening, the cancer cells can be treated at a time when the cancer still has promising survival rates and is localized to the lungs.

 Peter J. Julien, MD, Chief of Thoracic Imaging, heads our team of imaging physicians, nurses and technologists who specialize in this procedure.